Republican plan to replace Obamacare: what's new in it?

-Washington (AFP) - President Donald Trump's Republican allies in Congress have presented long-awaited legislation to repeal and replace Barack Obama's signature health care reforms.
+Washington (AFP) - Congress is currently debating long-awaited legislation endorsed by US President Donald Trump that replaces his predecessor's health care reforms with what supporters hail as a more free-market, patient-centered system.
 How would it work?

-Trump praised the new plan, years in the making, as "wonderful" on Tuesday, while Republican leaders call it a crucial pivot toward more patient-centered, free-market care.
+Trump insisted Friday it was time to "act now to save Americans from the imploding Obamacare disaster," while architects of the new plan call it a crucial pivot away from government intervention and toward Republican policies.

-Democrats meanwhile savaged what they called "Trumpcare" as an immoral shift of costs from wealthy to poor and working-class Americans, a giveaway to the rich that will force millions to pay more for coverage.
+Democrats meanwhile savaged what they called "Trumpcare" as an immoral giveaway to the rich that will force poorer Americans to pay more for coverage.

-Here are key points about the current system known as Obamacare -- which is credited with helping 20 million Americans acquire coverage but has been blamed for rising premiums and other costs -- and the proposed changes in the Republican substitute.
+Here are key points about the current health care system, which is credited with helping 20 million Americans acquire coverage but has been blamed for rising premiums and other costs -- and the proposed changes in the Republican substitute.

 - No more mandatory coverage -

-Under Obamacare, individuals and companies are required to either have or offer health insurance or pay a penalty.
+Under Barack Obama's reforms, individuals and companies are required to either have or offer health insurance or pay a penalty.
 Forcing younger, healthier people to buy coverage was expected to help defray medical costs for poorer, older, sicker Americans.

 The replacement bill scraps those conditions in favor of a system of tax credits aimed at shifting that punishing stick into a carrot.